 Look for traces of the Hero’s Journey in popular works: Now that you’re aware of it, it’s easy (and fun) to find elements of this narrative device in books, films, and stories.

 Use the Hero’s Journey to find creative ideas: Once you understand how a popular story is put together, you can extract elements from this story and combine them with your own to come up with more creative ideas.

-Use the Hero’s Journey to overcome writer’s block: It’s not a colour-by-numbers template that you must rigidly follow, but it will help you break your writing (or stories) into smaller, more approachable sections, like the opening, the middle or the ending.
+Use the Hero’s Journey to overcome writer’s block: It’s not a color-by-numbers template that you must rigidly follow, but it will help you break your writing (or stories) into smaller, more approachable sections, like the opening, the middle, or the ending.

-Tell stories with the Hero’s Journey: Whether you write short-stories, novels or non-fiction works, storytelling is an art that demands practice.
-The good news is the Hero’s Journey offers a proven way of practising storytelling.
+Tell stories with the Hero’s Journey: Whether you write short stories, novels, or non-fiction works, storytelling is an art that demands practice.
+The good news is the Hero’s Journey offers a proven way of practicing storytelling.

-Remix this storytelling technique: George Lucas played with the order of the Hero’s Journey to tell his story in the first Star Wars film.
+Remix this storytelling technique: George Lucas played with the Hero’s Journey’s order to tell his story in the first Star Wars film.
 There’s no reason why you can’t play around with it to tell your stories too.

 Remember, the Hero’s Journey is just one way of mastering the art of storytelling.
 There are dozens more out there.

 You have to accept your call-to-adventure and find them.